Peg solitaire and Conway's soldiers on infinite graphs: Introduction

 In the present paper, we analyze peg solitaire and its variant Conway's soldiers on graph-based boards.
 Peg solitaire played on graphs was first proposed by Beeler and Hoilman \cite{beeler2011} in 2011.
 Since its introduction, studies on peg solitaire have been strictly done on finite graphs \cites{beeler2012, beeler2015, engbers2015}, whereas our focus here lies on infinite graphs.
-We refer to \cites{allen2014, fraenkel2012, mcnaughton1993} for an assortment of combinatorial games played on graphs.
+We refer to \cites{fraenkel2012} for a survey on combinatorial games in general.

-Our game of peg solitaire is played on a possibly infinite, simple graph $G$.
+Our game of peg solitaire is played on a possibly infinite graph $G$ whose vertex and edge set are denoted by $V(G)$ and $E(G)$, respectively.
+This paper focuses on connected, countable graphs $G$, hence both $V(G)$ and $E(G)$ are assumed to be countable.
 Let $S_0 \subseteq V(G)$ be the \emph{initial state} of the game, which consists of vertices which contain a peg at the beginning of the game.
 Vertices not in $S_0$ are thus empty at game start.
-Each turn, the player jumps a peg on a vertex $u$ over an adjacent peg on $v$ onto an empty vertex $w$ adjacent to $v$ other than $u$, emptying $v$ afterwards.
-We denote this jump by $u \cdot \ora{v} \cdot w$; see Figure \ref{fig1} for illustration.
-After this first jump $j_0$, the state of the game changes from $S_0$ to $S_1$.
+Each turn, the player jumps with a peg on a vertex $u$ over an adjacent vertex $v$ containing a peg into an empty vertex $w$ adjacent to $v$ other than $u$, emptying $v$ in the process.
+We denote this jump by $u \cdot \vv{v} \cdot w$, and we say that $u$, $v$, and $w$ are \textit{involved} in the jump; see Figure \ref{fig1} for illustration.
+After this first jump $j_0$, the state of the game changes from $S_0$ to $S_1$, where $S_1 = (S_0 \setminus \{u, v\}) \cup \{w\}$.
 In general, the state changes from $S_{n-1}$ to $S_n$ after the $n$-th jump $j_{n-1}$.
 The sequence $(S_n)_{n=0}^k$ of \emph{game states} then describes a game of peg solitaire in which jumps $(j_n)_{n=0}^{k-1}$ are made.

 In Section \ref{sec2}, we present our version of Conway's soldiers on graphs, which we feel captures the spirit of the game well.
-The \textit{limit state} is defined $S_\omega$ in Section \ref{sec3}, and the notion of valued graphs is introduced in Section \ref{sec4} based on the discussion of Section \ref{sec2}.
-In Section \ref{sec5}, we study graphs whose pegs can be entirely cleared from the board after infinitely many moves.
+The \textit{limit state} $S_\omega$ is defined in Section \ref{sec3}, and the notion of valued graphs is introduced in Section \ref{sec4} based on the discussion in Section \ref{sec2}.
+In Section \ref{sec5}, we study graphs whose pegs can be entirely cleared after infinitely many moves.
 Lastly, we provide several conditions for the clearability of a Cartesian product of graphs in Section \ref{sec6}.